vserova/book/pages/ch_grid.md

 The connection handler should ensure that each request-start has a corresponding request-stop - for example by writing the request-stop in a destructor if it wasn't already written.

+<a name="ch-grid.Handling-Exceptions"></a>

 ### Handling Exceptions

 There are server application-wide configuration parameters to control whether or not otherwise-unhandled exceptions will be caught by the server.
-See the [Server Configuration](#server-configuration) section for details.
+See the [Server Configuration](#ch-grid.Server-Configuration) section for details.

 ***Note:*** If your event handler catches an exception, it does **not** need to close the connection because ***CServer*** automatically closes connections in this case.

-See the [Socket Closure and Lifetime](#socket-closure-and-lifetime) section for related information.
+See the [Socket Closure and Lifetime](#ch-grid.Socket-Closure-and-Lifetime) section for related information.

+<a name="ch-grid.Server-Configuration"></a>

 ### Server Configuration

 The following configuration parameters can be used to fine-tune ***CServer***-derived server behavior:

+<a name="ch-grid.T.nc-parameterbrief-descriptiond"></a>

 | Parameter                                                 | Brief Description                                                        | Default |
 |-----------------------------------------------------------|--------------------------------------------------------------------------|---------|